 Chapter 570 – STEALING AND RELATED OFFENSES

-In addition to all other penalties provided by law, any person who makes, utters, draws, or delivers any check, draft, or order for the payment of money upon any bank, savings and loan association, credit union, or other depositary, financial institution, person, firm, or corporation which is not honored because of lack of funds or credit to pay or because of not having an account with the drawee and who fails to pay the amount for which such check, draft, or order was made in cash to the holder within thirty days after notice and a written demand for payment, deposited as certified or registered mail in the United States mail and addressed to the maker and to the endorser, if any, of the check, draft, or order at each of their addresses as it appears on the check, draft, or order or to the last known address, shall, in addition to the face amount owing upon such check, draft, or order, be liable to the holder for three times the face amount owed or one hundred dollars, whichever is greater, plus attorney fees incurred in bringing an action pursuant to this section.
-Only the original holder, whether the holder is a person, bank, savings and loan association, credit union, or other depository, financial institution, firm or corporation, may bring an action under this section.
+In addition to all other penalties provided by law, any person who makes, utters, draws, or delivers any check, draft, or order for the payment of money upon any bank, savings and loan association, credit union, or other depositary, financial institution, person, firm, or corporation which is not honored because of lack of funds or credit to pay or because of not having an account with the drawee and who fails to pay the amount for which such check, draft, or order was made in cash to the holder within thirty days after notice and a written demand for payment, deposited as certified or registered mail in the United States mail, or by regular mail, supported by an affidavit of service by mailing, notice deemed conclusive three days following the date the affidavit is executed, and addressed to the maker and to the endorser, if any, of the check, draft, or order at each of their addresses as it appears on the check, draft, or order or to the last known address, shall, in addition to the face amount owing upon such check, draft, or order, be liable to the holder for three times the face amount owed or one hundred dollars, whichever is greater, plus reasonable attorney fees incurred in bringing an action pursuant to this section.
+Only the original holder, whether the holder is a person, bank, savings and loan association, credit union, or other depository, financial institution, firm or corporation, may bring an action pursuant to this section.
 No original holder shall bring an action pursuant to this section if the original holder has been paid the face amount of the check and costs recovered by the prosecuting attorney or circuit attorney pursuant to subsection 6 of section 570.120.
 If the issuer of the check has paid the face amount of the check and costs pursuant to subsection 6 of section 570.120, such payment shall be an affirmative defense to any action brought pursuant to this section.
-The original holder shall elect to bring an action under this section or section 570.120, but may not bring an action under both sections.
-In no event shall the damages allowed under this section exceed five hundred dollars, exclusive of attorney fees.
-In situations involving payroll checks, the damages allowed under this section shall only be assessed against the employer who issued the payroll check and not against the employee to whom the payroll check was issued.
-The provisions of sections 408.140 and 408.233, RSMo, to the contrary notwithstanding, a lender may bring an action pursuant to this section.
+The original holder shall elect to bring an action pursuant to this section or section 570.120, but may not bring an action pursuant to both sections.
+In no event shall the damages allowed pursuant to this section exceed five hundred dollars, exclusive of reasonable attorney fees.
+In situations involving payroll checks, the damages allowed pursuant to this section shall only be assessed against the employer who issued the payroll check and not against the employee to whom the payroll check was issued.
+The provisions of sections 408.140 and 408.233 to the contrary notwithstanding, a lender may bring an action pursuant to this section.
 The provisions of this section will not apply in cases where there exists a bona fide dispute over the quality of goods sold or services rendered.

+Section 570.120.
+Beginning January 1, 2017–Crime of passing bad checks, penalty–actual notice given, when–administrative handling costs, amount, deposit in fund–use of fund–additional costs, amount–payroll checks, action, when–service charge may be collected–return of bad check to depositor by financial institution must be on condition that issuer is identifiable.

 570.120.
-Crime of passing bad checks, penalty – actual notice given, when – administrative handling costs, amount, deposit in fund – use of fund – payroll checks, action, when – service charge may be collected – return of bad check to depositor by financial institution must be on condition that issuer is identifiable.

-1. A person commits the crime of passing a bad check when:
+A person commits the offense of passing a bad check when he or she:

-(1) With purpose to defraud, the person makes, issues or passes a check or other similar sight order for the payment of money, knowing that it will not be paid by the drawee, or that there is no such drawee; or
+(1) With the purpose to defraud, makes, issues or passes a check or other similar sight order or any other form of presentment involving the transmission of account information for the payment of money, knowing that it will not be paid by the drawee, or that there is no such drawee; or

 3. The face amounts of any bad checks passed pursuant to one course of conduct within any ten-day period may be aggregated in determining the grade of the offense.

-4. Passing bad checks is a class A misdemeanor, unless:
+4. The offense of passing bad checks is a class A misdemeanor, unless:

-(1) The face amount of the check or sight order or the aggregated amounts is one hundred fifty dollars or more; or
+(1) The face amount of the check or sight order or the aggregated amounts is seven hundred fifty dollars or more; or

-(2) The issuer had no account with the drawee or if there was no such drawee at the time the check or order was issued, in which cases passing bad checks is a class D felony.
+(2) The issuer had no account with the drawee or if there was no such drawee at the time the check or order was issued, in which case passing a bad check is a class E felony.